puppetlabs/puppet-docs/source/pe/3.7/r10k_setup.md

 ###Use Git on Your System

-If you do not have Git installed, [find out the best way to install it for your setup](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-After you've installed Git, [set up at least one repository](http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) to act as a control repository for your code.
+1. If you do not have Git installed, [install it for your system](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+2. After you've installed Git, [set up at least one repository](http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) to act as a control repository for your code.

 ###Use Git Library in r10k